Elio Leturia blends language, design and stories as both a bilingual journalist and a visual journalist.

 “It’s like when you get an apartment and you say, ‘Okay, I’m going to need furniture to sit down,’’’ Leturia says.
 “Where am I going to place it?
 What colors am I going to use?
 How big is it going to be according to the space I have?”

 The same applies to writing and design.
 “What is the subject matter?” asks Leturia.
 “Why am I using this color?
 Is this a happy story, or something somber?
 I’m going to use colors and other visual elements to reflect that content.”

 In the classroom

 At Columbia, Leturia’s classes combine different kinds of media to tell all sorts of stories.
-In Digital Storytelling, he helps students build narratives through video, audio and photography.
-In Visual Journalism, the class produces a magazine called Wanderer that Leturia prints and distributes around campus at the end of the academic year.
+In Digital Storytelling, he helps students build narratives through video, audio, and photography.

 “At the end of my courses, students have actual pieces to show,” says Leturia.
 “That’s really important to me.”